Archway, one of our biggest employee networks, is celebrating LGBT History Month.

 Taking part in LGBT History Month, which promotes equality and diversity throughout February, is important to Archway.

-Babak Erfani, chair of Archway, said: “There’s often a perception in society that LGBT people have all the rights they need and there are no issues out there.
+Babak Erfani, who has served as chair of Archway, said: “There’s often a perception in society that LGBT people have all the rights they need and there are no issues out there.
 It’s only when we’re talking about our past that we think about issues that still exist in the present.”

-Archway’s members have been marking LGBT History Month with a visit to Bletchley Park, Milton Keynes, to learn more about the enormous influence of mathematician Alan Turing and reflect on his treatment as a gay man by the state after WW2.
+Archway’s members have previously marked LGBT History Month with a visit to Bletchley Park, Milton Keynes, to learn more about the enormous influence of mathematician Alan Turing and reflect on his treatment as a gay man by the state after WW2.

 Babak said: “It should be in our collective memory but it quickly fades.
 There’s an importance in making people realise laws have changed but society fundamentally can be problematic for LGBT people.
 We do need to talk about these things because they do have an impact on people at work.”